 Hi!
-I’m Rose Lagacé, a production designer and filmmaker turned art department blogger based in Toronto, Canada.
+I’m Rose Lagacé, a production designer turned art department blogger based in Toronto, Canada.

 I am passionate about bringing insight into the world of production design and the art department for film and television.
 I’ve been sharing this passion here online with fans and creatives alike since 2009.

-I’m also a bonafide cinephile who loves: designer dresses (and shoes), vacations in close vicinity to large amounts of Mid-century modern or Bauhaus architecture, absurdist humour and stand-up comedy, stories about working class heroes and weirdos, and lastly, creativity whenever and wherever I can find it.
-Not necessarily all at the same time, but that works too.
+I’m also a bonafide cinephile who loves: designer bags, vacations in close vicinity to large amounts of Mid-century modern or Bauhaus architecture, absurdist humour and stand-up comedy, stories about working class heroes and weirdos, and lastly, creativity whenever and wherever I can find it.
+Not necessarily all at the same time, but that’s great too.